Engineering Leaders – here are my 8 go to books!

 Did you find this article valuable?

-Support Treasa Anderson by becoming a sponsor.
+Support The Serverless Edge by becoming a sponsor.
 Any amount is appreciated!